-You are a beginner with Croduino.
+You are a beginner with Dasduino.
 Or electronics?
 A specific module caught your eye, but you do not know how to use it?
 Do not worry, HUM is here for you!
-How to Use Module (HUM) is a blog tutorials series by e-radionica where you will find all you need in order to begin working with your favorite module.
-Tutorials include technical characteristics, work principles, instructions on how to connect the module with Croduino and the basic code.
+How to Use Module (HUM) is a blog tutorials series by soldered where you will find all you need in order to begin working with your favorite module.
+Tutorials include technical characteristics, work principles, instructions on how to connect the module with Dasduino and the basic code.
 Everything else is left to your imagination.

 The float sensor is a device used to determine the fluid level in a tank.
 There are many applications in real life, such as flood detection in an area where a river spills, a sewer overflow, a barrel filled with oil, and many other useful uses.
 Because the current that the switch can handle is very low (maximum 0.5A), the switch must be used in a combination with a relay or a contractor when connected to a load greater than 0.5A.

 It is very important that we choose a float sensor made of the type of material suitable for our needs.

 Nylon: suitable for almost all types of oils, diesel, organic chemicals

 Polypropylene: suitable for a wide range of acids, detergents, chemicals, oils, and water

 Polyphenylene sulphide: suitable for more aggressive chemicals and operating at higher temperatures, up to 120 °C

 Stainless steel: suitable for medical use, use in food processing, hydraulic oils, fuels and applications at higher operating temperatures, up to 135 °C